mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 handsome

 65 Wants to be on board
-the PC’s ship for some
+the PC's ship for some
 reason
 36 Engineer (Mechanic
 and Engineer of 1d6–1